Erika Jayne Will ‘Push Every Limit’ With Fashion On ‘Dancing With The Stars’

 Erika Jayne is never one to hold back during any performance, so she will surely put on a good show for Season 24 of the hit reality competition series.

-Erika Jayne will take the DWTS stage with her partner Gleb Savchenko.
+Erika Jayne will take the DWTS stage with her partner, Gleb Savchenko.

 Thanks @dancingabc ????@glebsavchenkoofficial and I are on our way home to LA to get started! ???? ????????????